BKWLD/create-cloak-app/README.md

 4. Run `valet link create-cloak-app`
 5. Visit `http://create-cloak-app.test/admin` to access CMS.

 As you make changes in the Craft Admin, the project config yaml files will get updated.
 Before committing changes, make sure the changes that you are making are evergreen and contain no secrets.
+You'll need to force add those changes with `git add -f template/craft-cms/config/project` because there is a gitignore rule in `template/craft-cms/.gitignore` that will hide them.